Doctor of Psychology Program (Psy.D.)

 Clinical skills are molded by a sequence of courses in assessment and intervention, both in theory and practice.
 These courses are supplemented by a variety of practicum experiences, which include intensive supervision.
 The Psy.D. curriculum expertly trains students to perform as clinicians, public and private practitioners, supervisors, mental health consultants, instructors of clinical psychology, administrators of human service programs, and members of research teams.
 The degree of expertise in these various specialties, of course, is contingent upon the individual’s educational concentrations, training exposures, and career aspirations.

-There are three specific program goals.
+There are four specific program goals.
 The successful graduate of the Psy.D. program is required to:

 Doctoral students must complete a minimum of 119 credits, successfully pass the Clinical Competency Examination, and complete a one-year internship to be eligible for the degree.
 Courses are taken in general psychology, assessment, intervention, and methodology.
 Some courses have specific prerequisite requirements that students must meet; these should be checked to ensure compliance.
 Required and Elective Courses.